devagrawal09/jev-code/README.md

 The check workflow reads the diff once and everything lands in one report.
 Each row in `output.data.results` has a `section` field (`task`, `rules` or `criteria`), and `output.data.summary.sections` lists the sections that ran.
-Give it the task as the person wrote it, not the agent's summary of what it did.
+Give it the task as the person wrote it, not a summary of what changed.

 A rules file looks like this.
 Only `semantic` rules are judged; `deterministic` and `process` rules are listed as not checked, because linters and people handle those better.